brucou/-rxcc-state/README.md

 properties.
 As such the transducer is a black-box, and only its computed outputs can be observed
 - no exit and entry actions, or activities as in other state machine formalisms
 - every computation performed is synchronous (asynchrony is an effect)
+- action factories return the **updates** to the extended state (JSON patch format) to avoid any unwanted direct modification of the extended state
 - no restriction is made on output of transducers, but inputs must follow some conventions (if a machine's output match those conventions, two such machines can be composed by function composition)